-March Madness is coming and that means across the country Fantasy League Commissioners, Lottery Bonus Ball organisers and other office pools aficionados are starting to print off brackets for friends and colleagues to enter.
+March Madness is coming.
+That means Fantasy League Commissioners, Lottery Bonus Ball organisers and other office pools aficionados across the country are starting to print off brackets for friends and colleagues to enter.

-Both category of entrants will be dreaming of a perfect March Madness bracket but it may be better to lower expectations as statisticians have revealed that the odds of predicting a perfect bracket are a massive 9,223,372,036,854,775,808 to 1.
+Both types of people will be dreaming of a perfect March Madness bracket.
+However, it may be better to lower expectations after statisticians have revealed that the odds of predicting a perfect bracket are a massive 9,223,372,036,854,775,808 to 1.

 That number, which is larger than any that the average non-mathematician has seen written down before, is 9.2 QUINTILLION.